ETAAcademy/ETAAcademy-Audit/03_GAS/01_gas.md

 ## 3. [Medium] Loss of funds for the sender when L1->L2 TX fails in the bootloader on L2

-### L1->L2 Transaction Reverts but Consume all Gas
+### L1->L2 transaction reverts but consume all gas

 - Summary: When an L1->L2 transaction is initiated, zkSync employs a near call opcode to execute the transaction on the L2 network.
 This opcode is exempt from certain gas usage limitations, such as the 63/64 rule.
 The discrepancy arises from zkSync's failure to return unspent gas to the caller when a transaction fails due to a REVERT opcode, resembling the behavior of Ethereum's deprecated THROW opcode.
-- Impact: L1->L2 transactions that revert will consume all gas, posing inconsistency with the EVM and potential risk for end users.
+- Impact & Recommendation: L1->L2 transactions that revert will consume all gas, posing inconsistency with the EVM and potential risk for end users.

   🐬: [Source](https://github.com/code-423n4/2023-10-zksync-findings/issues/979) & [Report](https://code4rena.com/reports/2023-10-zksync)